Here is a fresh & spacious apartment available for rent ...

 - Got locked out?

-In the event that you’re locked out during Business Hours you may borrow the office keys for $66.
+- In the event that you’re locked out during Business Hours you may borrow the office keys.
+The borrowed keys must be returned within 24 hours.

 Ending your tenancy